whitneyburton/portfolios/students/1804-front/nick-dambrosio/20180607-nick-dambrosio-m1.markdown

 ## Areas of Emphasis

 I want to become more familiar with HTML and CSS, but I really want to dive deep onto JS.
 There's a lot of really cool things that can be done with the language, and I want to gain as much as I can from it.
 I really also want to experience a community like I haven't before.
-I want to reach out when I need it most and embrance not knowing things.
+I want to reach out when I need it most and embrace not knowing things.

 ## Rubric Scores